AndrasKovacs/smalltt/README.md

 You may skip to [benchmarks](#benchmarks) if you're interested in that.

+Smalltt *is* fast, however:
+- Smalltt is not as nearly as fast as it could possibly be.
+A lot of tuning based on real-world benchmarking data is missing here, because there isn't any real-world code for smalltt besides the benchmarks that I wrote.
+A bunch of plausible optimizations are also missing.
+- The primary motivation is to demonstrate designs that can plausibly scale up to feature-complete languages, still yield great performance there, and naturally support a lot more optimization and tuning than what's included here.

-Work in progress.
-Code and documentation alike may be subject to change, cleanup or extension.
+This project is not yet finalized.
+Code and documentation alike may be subject to change, cleanup, extension, or perhaps complete rewrite.

 ### Installation